CodeFiroz/shop/README.md

 - **Responsive Design**: Fully responsive for desktop and mobile devices.

 ## Demo
-Visit the live version of this project [here](https://firoz-shop.netlify.app/) (update with your actual live demo link if available).
+Visit the live version of this project [here](https://firoz-shop.netlify.app/).

 ## Installation